 The COPS Office and designated representatives from the Office of the Chief Financial Officer, Office of Justice Programs monitor the financial aspects of your agency's award through financial reports, on-site visits, office-based award reviews, meetings, telephone contacts, reports, audits, reviews of grant change requests, and special request submissions.

-Program Progress Reports
+Program Performance Reports

-Semiannual Program Progress Reports and a Final Program Progress (Closeout) Report are required to be submitted directly to the COPS Office through the "Account Access" link of the COPS Office website at https://portal.cops.usdoj.gov.
+Semiannual Programmatic Performance Reports and a Final Program Progress (Closeout) Report are required to be submitted directly to the COPS Office via JustGrants.

-How do we file a Program Progress Report?
+How do we file a Programmatic Performance Report?